 What is Ike’s OK?

-Every month, five products randomly selected from our shelves are sent to labs for PESTICIDE, HEAVY METAL, and MICROBIAL testing.
+Every month, ten products randomly selected from our shelves are sent to labs for PESTICIDE, HEAVY METAL, and MICROBIAL testing.
 The program is paid for by Uncle Ike’s, but administered by cannabis consumer safety advocate Jim MacRae and journalist Tobias Coughlin-Bogue, to ensure that it’s fair and impartial.

 What’s the risk?